 Part 5: Conversational Social Campaigns

-What if your social ads could trigger an in-app conversational experience on Twitter, Facebook, Instagram, or LinkedIn?
+magine triggering an in-app conversational experience on platforms like Twitter, Facebook, Instagram, and LinkedIn.

-A conversational experience that runs in-app feels like a natural extension of the social platform and is a less disruptive browsing experience.
+By using conversational interfaces, your social ads can provide a more personalized and interactive experience for consumers, leading to higher levels of engagement.
+In addition, this conversational experience feels like a natural extension of the social platform and is a less disruptive browsing experience.

-For Instagram, Facebook, and LinkedIn, the conversational experience gets triggered by an ad and loads in the in-app browser.
-Depending on the campaign goals, the entire customer interaction can remain in the chat, or consumers can jump over the advertiser’s site at appropriate times in the conversation.
+Overall, it allows for a more seamless and personalized experience.
+The entire customer interaction can remain in the chat, or consumers can jump over the advertiser’s site at appropriate times in the conversation.

 Replace Static Landing Pages With Conversations